odrama/RoboND-Kinematics-Project/writeup_template.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

+By following the supplied examples in the Kinematics lessons, and using the Denavit-Hartenberg parameter convention, which is a systematic approach for describing coordinate frames relative to each other using just 4 parameters, i was able to fully derive the forward kinematics for the KR210 robot.

+![Robot Analysis using the DH Convention][image4]

 Here is an example of how to include an image in your writeup.